DROP: Dimensionality Reduction Optimization for Time Series: Introduction

+First, given the results of PCA on a data sample, DROP must \emph{evaluate the quality} of the current candidate transformation.
+Popular analytics and data mining tasks often require approximate preservation of metrics such as average pairwise distances between data points~\cite{time-series-dm,dm-book}, which are costly to compute.
+Thus, DROP adapts confidence intervals for fast estimation of the input metric to preserve.

-Second, DROP must \emph{estimate the marginal benefit of continuing to sample} for another iteration.
-When running PCA on a series of progressively larger samples, later samples will incur higher computational expense but may in turn return lower-dimensional transformations.
-To navigate this trade-off between end-to-end runtime and transformation quality and to decide if more sampling is required, DROP must estimate both the runtime of future DROP iterations as well as the expected improvement in transformation quality.
-To address this challenge, the system performs online progress estimation, using the results obtained from previous iterations to build a predictive performance model for future iterations.
-This allows DROP to quantify the expected benefit of continued sampling.
+Second, DROP must \emph{estimate the marginal benefit of sampling additional datapoints}.
+When running PCA on a series of larger samples, later samples will increase DR runtime, but may return lower $k$ (lower downstream runtime)---DROP must estimate how these values will change in future iterations to navigate this trade-off between end-to-end runtime and dimensionality.
+DROP uses the results obtained from previous iterations to fit predictive models for dimensionality and runtime of the next iteration.

-Finally, given the current quality and expected marginal benefit of the next iteration, DROP must \emph{optimize end-to-end runtime} to determine whether to terminate.
-The system must evaluate if the expected marginal benefit to dimensionality arising from continuing to iterate would reduce total runtime.
-A simple, application-agnostic approach to addressing this problem would iterate until until successive iterations yield no benefit to quality, thus converging to the lowest-dimensional metric-preserving transformation.
-However, as we have hinted, many time-series analytics operators such as k-Nearest Neighbors are tolerant of approximation error~\cite{gemini}, and it is frequently advantageous to trade a slightly higher-dimensional basis for faster pre-processing.
-In these settings, running to convergence is often wasteful.
-To address this challenge, DROP performs a workload-specific optimization, utilizing a provided (or profiled) application-specific runtime model and performs online optimization to minimize the expected runtime of the complete end-to-end analytics pipeline.
+Finally, given the predicted marginal benefit, DROP must \emph{optimize end-to-end runtime}.
+While an application-agnostic approach would iterate until successive iterations yield little or no benefit, a user-provided runtime model may reveal that trading a higher $k$ for a lower DR runtime may decrease overall runtime.
+DROP evaluates the runtime model at each iteration to minimize the expected workload runtime.

-We view DROP as a pragmatic combination of recent theoretical advances in dimensionality reduction, now-classic techniques from approximate query processing, and time series analytics, as well as a useful system for performing whole-workflow optimization of end-to-end time series analytics.
-In summary, we make the following contributions in this work: \begin{itemize} \itemsep{.5em} \parsep{.25em} \topsep{.25em}
+DROP is a system that combines recent theoretical advances in DR and classic techniques from approximate query processing for end-to-end workflow optimization.
+In this work, we make the following contributions: \begin{itemize}

-\item We demonstrate that the fraction of data required to perform accuracy-achieving PCA on many real-world datasets is often small (as little as $1\%$), and in the oracle scenario where this fraction is known, we obtain over $225\times$ speedup compared to PCA via SVD.
+\item We show the data sample required to perform accuracy-achieving PCA is often small (as little as $1\%$), and sampling can enable up to $91\times$ speedup over baseline PCA.